DUNE/p3s/documents/src/CLIENTS.md

-## Brief summary of the clients' functionality
+# P3S Clients
-### job.py
+## job.py

 This client is used to:

 * create a job (or a number of jobs) on the server.
 By default standalone jobs are created, which are not associated with a workflow.
 This can be done by reading a description of job(s) contained in a JSON file.

+* adjust job attributes
+* delete a job from the server

 An example (with arbitrary names and variables demonstrates how JSON is used:

-`[
+`
+[
     {
         "name":         "p3s_job",
         "timeout":      "100",